This article teaches techniques to construct a circuit that can convert solar energy into AC electricity for a home.

 Always refer to datasheets for accurate information on component specifications.

-If you are not familiar with electronics consider seeking help from someone with experience or consulting with a professional.
+If one is not familiar with electronics consider seeking help from someone with experience or consulting with a professional.

 Also follow with local electrical codes and safety standards.